biojava/biojava.github.io/_wikis/BioJava:BioJavaXDocs.md

 getComments().
 FH No fields necessary here.
 FT As per the GenBankFormat - please see the section on GenBank parsing.
 CO Never generated.
 AH Never generated.
 SQ Sequence counts are generated, then sequence is read directly as it is a SymbolList.

-5. UniProt.
+### UniProt

 UniProtFormat reads and writes UniProt files.

-5.1.
-Reading.
+#### Reading

 The fields are passed into the RichSeqIOListener as follows: